 - Have some wet tissues, your face will be constantly covered with mud.

-- Lucky you if you own GoPro, you can record the whole way, attaching your camera to the bike or helmet.
+- Lucky you if you own GoPro, you can record the whole way by attaching your camera to the bike or helmet.
 Few of my group-mated done it.

 - Do not book you trip if you just landed in La Paz.
 You body needs few day to adapt to the altitude.
 Yungas Road climbs to around 4,650 meters, from where you will start.